dustinpfister/blog_posts/_posts/threejs-object3d-layers.md

 ### Source code examples are on Github

 The source code examples that I am writing about in this post [can also be found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-layers).
+This is also a repo where I park the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

 ### version numbers matter with threejs